MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/work_experience.md

 -	Tuolumne River Area Manager, coordination of 10 guides and running up to 40 trips in a season
 -	Lead guide and instructor for multi-day wilderness trips and rowing schools
 -	Risk manager when running high water trips in the spring
--	Eqipment managment and repair specialist
+-	Equipment management and repair specialist